MathieuNls/bianca/bianca.md

 One particular aspect of BIANCA is its ability to  detect risky commits not only by comparing them to commits of a single project but also to those belonging to other projects that share common dependencies.
 This is important because complex software systems are not designed in a monolithic way.
 They have dependencies that make them vulnerable to similar faults.
 For example, Apache BatchEE [@TheApacheSoftwareFoundation2015] and GraphWalker [@Graphwalker2016] both depend on JUNG (Java Universal Network/Graph Framework) [@JoshuaOMadadhain].
 BatchEE provides an implementation of the jsr-352 (Batch Applications for the Java Platform) specification [@ChrisVignola2014] while GraphWalker is an open source model-based testing tool for test automation.
 These two systems are designed for different purposes.
 BatchEE is used  to do batch processing in Java, whereas GraphWalker is used to design unit tests using a graph representation of code.
 Nevertheless, because both Apache BatchEE and GraphWalker rely on JUNG, the developers of these projects made similar mistakes when building upon JUNG.
 The issue reports Apache BatchEE #69 and  GraphWalker #44 indicate that the developers of these projects made similar mistakes when using the graph visualization component of JUNG.
 To detect commits across related projects, BIANCA resorts to project dependency analysis.
 \red{
-Note that we do not detect only the bugs resulting of library usage but rather leverage the fact that if two systems use the same set of library then, they are likely to be open to the same flaws.
+Note that we do not detect only the bugs resulting from library usage but rather leverage the fact that if two systems use the same libraries then they are likely vulnerable to the same flaws.
-The rationale behind this is that if two systems share a significatif subset of dependencies, then, they are partially trying to achieve similar behaviour.
-Shared defects and fixes can be found in these similar parts.
 }

 Another advantage of BIANCA is that it uses commits that are used to fix previous defect-introducing commits to provide guidance to the developers on how to improve risky commits.
 This way, BIANCA goes one step further than existing techniques by providing developers with a potential fix for their risky commits.